 What are the DLES?

 “The Undergraduate Degree Level Expectations (UDLEs) and Graduate University Degree Level Expectations (GDLEs) represent the threshold level skills and knowledge Ontario students must demonstrate in order to successfully complete their programs.
 The Degree Level Expectations form an integral part of Ontario’s Quality Assurance Framework, which establishes the protocols for the approval of new undergraduate and graduate programs and the review of existing programs at publicly assisted universities”.
-(Excerpt from the Official Degree Level Expectations website hosted by McMaster University, funded by the Council of Ontario Universities.)

 What are the Brock DLES?